nguyenanhhh/NA_social_be/README.md

 This is the backend for the Social Media App.
 You can find the frontend project here: [NA Social Frontend](https://github.com/nguyenanhhh/NA_Social.git)
-Technologies:
+### Technologies:Spring Boot
-Spring Boot
++ Spring JPA for database operations
-Spring JPA for database operations
++ Spring JDBC and MySQL Connector for database connection
-Spring JDBC and MySQL Connector for database connection Design Pattern: RESTful API
++ Design Pattern: RESTful API
 ## Project Setup Instructions:

 1. Clone the repository: